 10) Jose Maria Fierro (ft.
 Colby Jeffers and Kishan Raja) – “Youth Can Move the World”

 The homie Jose Maria Fierro came out with this track back in 2014, inspired by the same 114 youth conferences referenced earlier.
 In 2017, the song was remixed, featuring myself and fellow Baha’i-inspired rap artist, Kishan Raja.
 It’ll be featured on Jose Maria’s debut album, set to release in the coming months!

 10+) Colby Jeffers – What If?

-“What If” is part of my upcoming lyrical remix album, “LIT”, set to release later this year.
-It remixes the song “Youth” by Troye Sivan, using the same instrumental, but infusing the lyrics with spiritual concepts related to the period of youth, such as our purpose, positive and negative social forces, and service to humanity.
+“What If” is part of my lyrical remix album, “LIT”.
+This song remixes “YOUTH” by Troye Sivan, using the same instrumental, but infusing the lyrics with spiritual concepts related to the period of youth, such as our purpose, positive and negative social forces, and service to humanity.

 Youth… it was nice while it lasted!
 Hope these songs help keep us all feeling young! 🙂

 If you enjoyed these inspiring songs about youth, make sure to add the playlist to your music library (on Spotify and/or YouTube) by clicking the link below: